 An approach to studying the connection between past political victimization and social memory involves identifying trending topics related to historical events and collecting tweets about them.
-For example, on the anniversary of the military coup on September 11th, 2019, prior to the Estallido, trending topics in Chile associated with the event were identified.
-Among these topics, the top five related to the remembrance of violence were selected 3.
+For example, on the anniversary of the military coup on September 11th, 2019 , prior to the Estallido, trending topics in Chile associated with the event were identified.
+Among these topics, the top five related to the remembrance of violence were selected .
 The more vocal terms included "Golpe de Estado", "Allende Vive", and "#NiPerdonNiOlvido".
 These terms were aggregated as Twitter I. Additionally, two moderated terms "Allende" and "#11Septiembre1973," were added, which were aggregated as Twitter II.
 Considering all the terms, a sample was gathered using the web scraping tool exportdata.io of all the 26,238 tweets from 16,223 accounts that Twitter returned in its search on these hashtags.

-To measure social memory, it was determined where the users who tweeted the selected terms were located by their reported location on personal profile, focusing on the least ambiguous reference to a single Chilean comuna.
+To measure social memory, the locations of users who tweeted the selected terms were determined based on their reported location in their personal profiles, focusing on the least ambiguous references to a single Chilean comuna.
 This resulted in a total sample of 2,623 users.
+It is possible to argue that it might be a potential bias towards younger users on the platform.
+To minimize this age bias, the number of users was divided by the number of people aged 15 to 44 in each comuna using the 2017 Chilean census.
+The number of users remembering

+$^2$ 2019 was the oldest year available at expordata.io the month before the API policy change by Twitter.
+The referenced day is before the beggining of the protests.

+$^3$ The topic "Pinochet", for instance, was largely used by Pinochetistas, so the results might be more ambiguous.

-The number of users remembering the coup per 10,000 inhabitants in each municipality was calculated, creating a measure of social memory.
-This measure was employed to examine the relationship between past political victimization, social memory, and current political engagement.
+&lt;sup>4For memory studies, it is worth considering the persistence of social memory through new the coup per 10,000 inhabitants in each municipality was calculated, creating a measure of social memory.

+This measure was used to examine the relationship between past political victimization, social memory, and current political engagement.